gesha17/portfolio/README.md

 **Breaking code to make it stronger.**

 I hunt bugs, tear apart smart contracts, and expose vulnerabilities before the bad guys do.
-Deep into EVM internals, weird chains, DeFi protocols, and the occasional zero-day.
 Here you'll find my research, findings, audit reports, and war stories from the frontlines of Web3 security.

 > Trust nothing.
 Verify everything.